peterhee/classic-iaas-resourcemanager-migration/migaz/readme.md

 If the migration scenario allows to create a new ARM virtual network with a different address space, you can create a site 2 site VPN connecting both ASM and ARM virtual networks.
 This will allow you to deploy an additional server on the new ARM environment, replicate the data and failover service with minimal downtime.

-You can leverage MIGAZ to help on the migration of servers that do not require data replication, like application servers and web servers.
+You can leverage migAz to help on the migration of servers that do not require data replication, like application servers and web servers.

 ### Migration using new virtual network with same address space
 If it’s not possible to have a new ARM virtual network with a different address space, you will use the tool to migrate all solution virtual machines, but you need to plan for a larger downtime window.
 The downtime will be as large as the largest virtual machine to migrate (largest = OS disk used space + all data disks used space).